Explore health content from A to Z.

 Pulmonary atresia, when the pulmonary valve doesn’t form or work normally

-Tetralogy of Fallot, when the heart has a combination of four problems.
-These problems affect the aorta, the bottom chambers of the heart, and the pulmonary valve.
+Tetralogy of Fallot, when the heart has a combination of problems including a large hole in the heart and a blocked pulmonary valve.

 Total anomalous pulmonary venous return, when veins from the lungs go to the wrong parts of the heart